zdharma-continuum/zinit/docs/Profiling-plugins.md

    single plugin (in this case `zdharma/fast-syntax-highlighting`) will be profiled while the rest of the e.g. zshrc processing will go on completely normally,
- - the `light` loads without reporting enabled, so less Zplugin code is being run – no Zplugin code responsible for the tracking (i.e. the automatic data gathering, during loading of a plugin, for the reports and the possibility to unload the plugin) will be activated and the functions will not appear in the `zprof` report.
+ - the `light` loads without reporting enabled, so less Zinit code is being run – no Zinit code responsible for the tracking (i.e. the automatic data gathering, during loading of a plugin, for the reports and the possibility to unload the plugin) will be activated and the functions will not appear in the `zprof` report.